kubeflow/website/content/docs/components/multi-tenancy/getting-started.md

   alt="Error listing notebooks in inacessible profile" class="mt-3 mb-3 border border-info rounded">

-When the users create Jupyter notebook servers from the Notebooks Servers UI, the notebook pods are created in the active profile.
-If the user doesn't have modify access to the active profile, the user can only browse currently active notebook servers and access the existing jupyter notebooks but cannot create new notebook servers in that profile.
-The users can create notebook servers in their primary profile which they have view and modify access to.
+When you create Jupyter notebook servers from the Notebooks Servers UI, the notebook pods are created in your active profile.
+If you don't have modify access to the active profile, you can only browse currently active notebook servers and access the existing jupyter notebooks but cannot create new notebook servers in that profile.
+You can create notebook servers in your primary profile which they have view and modify access to.

-## Onboard new user
+## Onboarding a new user

-Kubeflow v0.6.2 provides automatic profile creation for authenticated users on first login.
+Kubeflow {{% kf-latest-version %}} provides automatic profile creation for authenticated users on first login.
 Additionally, an **administrator** can create a profile for any user in the kubeflow cluster.
 Here an administrator is a person who has [*cluster-admin*](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#user-facing-roles)